Table of Contents

 As with the definition of NFLOC, the federal government does not require states to use a specific long term care assessment.
 This means that a large number of functional assessment tools exist nationwide.
 In fact, according to MACPAC, more than 120 tools are used, some of which are state-developed.
 Therefore, there is no consistency between states as to how this determination is made, and because of this, a senior may meet a nursing home level of care in one state, but not in another state.

 Why It’s Important to Medicaid Eligibility

-One’s level of care need is crucial to being eligible for nursing home Medicaid, as the program will not pay for nursing home care if an applicant does not require a level of care that is consistent to that which is provided in skilled nursing facilities.
+One’s level of care need is crucial to being eligible for nursing home Medicaid.
+The program will not pay for nursing home care if an applicant does not require a level of care that is consistent to that which is provided in skilled nursing facilities.

-Many Medicaid waivers also use a nursing home level of care as a criteria to receive long-term services and supports in the home and community, which may include home care, adult day care, and adult foster care.
-(Remember, Medicaid also has income and asset requirements.
-State specific eligibility information can be found here).
+Many Medicaid waivers also require a nursing home level of care to receive long-term services and supports in the home and community.
+This may include home care, adult day care, and adult foster care.